ucc23/updt_UCC/README.md

 Once finished:

 0. Run `vulture` + `black` on the code
+1. Push changes in `updt_UCC` repository
-1. Push changes in `ucc` & `QXY` repositories to Github
+2. Push changes in `QXY` repositories
-2. Update the Zenodo repository with the new files creating a new release
+3. Update the Zenodo repository with the new files, creating a new release
-3. Update the `CHANGELOG.md` file and push
+4. Update the `CHANGELOG.md` file
+5. Push changes in `ucc` repository

 ### Summary